openshift/hive/docs/enhancements/cluster-install-apis.md

 ## Summary

-Break install strategy out of ClusterDeployment.Spec and allow for multiple ClusterInstall CRD implementations that adhere to an interface, where Hive interacts with these CRDs dynamically via duck typing in the non-install related controllers.
+Break out ClusterDeployment.Spec.Provisioning.InstallStrategy and allow for multiple ClusterInstall CRD implementations that adhere to an interface, where Hive interacts with these CRDs dynamically via duck typing in the non-install related controllers.

 ## Motivation